Hero Image

 Janani singing on stage The day you stop fighting your reflection...

-One of the very first comments made about me came from my grandfather (dad's dad).
+One of the very first comments made about me came from my grandfather.

 The moment I was born, he apparently looked at my mum and sighed, “oh, this one is dark”, his voice heavy with disappointment - as if my very existence was a flaw before I had even taken my first breath.

-I didn’t know it at the time (I was too busy crying), but that moment set the stage for how colour was going to shape my life.
+I didn’t know it at the time (I was too busy crying), but that moment set the stage for how color was going to shape my life.

 As painful as it sounds, this isn’t an uncommon story.
-Across South Asia, countless baby girls arrive in this world not celebrated for their life, but judged for their shade.
+Across South Asia, countless babies arrive in this world not celebrated for their life, but judged for the color of their skin.

 The Weight We Inherit